sriramss/docs-csm/400-SWITCH-BGP-NEIGHBORS.md

 # Verify and Update BGP neighbors

-This page will detail how-to manually configure and verify BGP neighbors on the management switches.
+This page will detail how to manually configure and verify BGP neighbors on the management switches.

 - How do I check the status of the BGP neighbors?
 - Log into the spine switches and run `show bgp ipv4 unicast summary` for Aruba/HPE switches and `show ip bgp summary` for Mellanox
-- The BGP neighbors will be the worker NCN IPs on the NMN (node managmenet network) (VLAN002), If your system is using HPE/Aruba one of the neighbors will be the other spine switch.
+- The BGP neighbors will be the worker NCN IPs on the NMN (node management network) (VLAN002).
+If your system is using HPE/Aruba, one of the neighbors will be the other spine switch.
 - On the Aruba/HPE switches properly configured BGP will look like the following.

 ```